 Six (6) Pass/Fail credit hours are awarded for the successful completion of an internship program at a domestic or international affairs agency and organization.
 Students are expected to work four days per week following a program of work directed by a senior mentor at the host agency or organization.
 Students who are able to use the internships to fulfill major or minor requirements may elect to receive a grade for three of the six credit hours.

-Students live in a townhouse or apartments in Washington DC.
+Students live in apartments in Washington DC.
 All townhouses or apartments are located in close proximity to metro stations.
-The townhouses or apartments are fully furnished and include on-site laundry facilities, cable TV, and wireless internet access.
-Students share a room in a townhouse or apartment building with multiple suites.
+The apartments are fully furnished and include on-site laundry facilities, cable TV, and wireless internet access.
+Students share a room in an apartment building with multiple suites.

 Students may apply online for this program through the Study Abroad Office.